urbanadventurer/Android-PIN-Bruteforce/README.md

 ```

-Android-HID-Bruteforce is used to unlock an Android phone (or device) by bruteforcing the lockscreen PIN.
+Android-PIN-Bruteforce is used to unlock an Android phone (or device) by bruteforcing the lockscreen PIN.

-  Find more information at: https://github.com/urbanadventurer/Android-HID-Bruteforce
+  Find more information at: https://github.com/urbanadventurer/Android-PIN-Bruteforce

 Commands:
   crack             Begin cracking PINs